cmgsalazar/us-elex-official-results/README.md

 However, our instructors thought it best to add tooltips and annotations to show more details per election district per year — which would honestly be too much work for one person *(me!)* to do on a tight timeline.
 (I also admittedly don't have the expertise to do this on my own yet.)

-So, I explored Mapbox as an option. `json` and `csv` files were refactored via QGIS, then uploaded as tilesets on Mapbox.
-(As a last resort, I was told to use Datawrapper's `iframe` to replace static images on the first version of our prototype page.)
+So, I explored Mapbox as an option.
+I refactored `json` (election districts) and `csv` (vote counts data) files via QGIS, then uploaded them as tilesets on Mapbox.

-This is, quite obviously, a living repository for now.
-We'll see what happens next.
+(Alas, I was told we'll be using `iframe` via Datawrapper instead.
+Here's the [prototype page](https://cmgsalazar.github.io/newmarkj/how-bronx-voted-elections/).)